RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

 -----

 -----
-ADJUSTING WEATHER SOUNDS
+WEATHER SOUND EFFECTS
 -----

       By default, Ultra Dynamic Weather has sound effects enabled for wind, rain and thunder.
-From the Sound Effects category, you can disable each type of sound, or you can adjust the volume of each as well.
+From the Sound Effects category, you can disable sound effects, or you can adjust the volume of each as well.
 The resulting volume of the sounds will scale with these settings as well as the current weather state.

-      If you need to adjust which sounds are turned on at runtime, I'd recommend leaving the sounds which can be active enabled, and setting their Volume variables at runtime.
+      If you need to adjust which sounds are turned on at runtime, I'd recommend leaving the sound effects enabled, and setting their exposed Volume variables at runtime.

       The Sound Effects category is also where you can adjust how lightning's accompanying thunder sound is delayed from the visual effect.
-By default, the delay is very slight, but you can increase it to represent a realistic speed of sound delay using the setting Cloud Thunder Delay Per KM.
+By default, the delay is very slight, but you can increase it to represent a realistic speed of sound delay using the setting Close Thunder Delay Per KM.

+      All of the UDW sound effects use a sound class called UDS_Weather.
+I would recommend adding this class as a child class in your project's Sound Effects sound class, so that weather sounds will be affected by mixes applied to general sound effects.

 -----
 SOUND OCCLUSION
 -----

       The sound effects on UDW are affected by a simple system of sound occlusion by default, which periodically sends out traces from the camera location and adjusts sound volume and low pass filter frequency (how muffled the sound is) if the player is in an enclosed space.
 This behavior can be disabled or adjusted from the Sound Occlusion category.

-      Note that sound occlusion operates by sampling the location of the player camera, so it will only be applied at runtime.

       The settings for the occlusion system are defined in a special data asset, selected in the Sound Occlusion category.
 You can use the existing standard occlusion settings asset, or make your own to customize the behavior of the occlusion system.